 For some retirement means downsizing.
 It doesn’t necessarily have to be about limiting your life, it’s about actively creating the ideal retirement life while you’re still in the working stage.

 It’s not just about the financial plan.
 You’ll need a life plan because when you regain back all the time you used to spend working, boredom may set in and you’ll find yourself with too much time.

-As your working towards retirement, its important to discover the elements of your lifestyle you enjoy.
+As you working towards retirement, it’s important to discover the elements of your lifestyle you enjoy.
 And discover your interests and projects you’d like to work on.
 You don’t have to wait until retirement to find those out.
 In fact, it’s imperative you live a semblance of the life you want in retirement today.